gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 The main rule in Rust is: `multiple read-only pointers XOR one mutable pointer`.
 That's what the borrow checker is always pestering you about.

-But when using raw pointers, it's so easy to silently break, especially when porting C or C++ code as-is, which is mutation heavy:
+But when using raw pointers, it's so easy to silently break, especially when porting C or C++ code as-is, which is mutation and pointer heavy:

 ```rust
 fn main() {